The Lion and the Rose

 The Estate is open every day, including Thanksgiving, Christmas (9 AM-2 PM) and New Year’s Days.
 The house is open 9 AM-5 PM for daytime tours.
 Candlelight tours begin at 5:30 PM.

 Enjoy special discounts on Winter Lights on certain days.
-Tuesdays are Friends & Family Discount Night and November 26 – 29 is Arboretum Discount Week.
+Tuesdays are Friends & Family Discount Night.
+November 26 – 29 is Arboretum Discount Week.
 Thursdays – Saturdays offer an option for the “Winter Lights Holiday Tour” which includes round-trip transportation in festively decorated buses to the Arboretum, entry into Winter Lights and a free cup of hot chocolate.

 Santa on the Chimney (Dec 1 and Dec 8, 11am-2pm) – Only near Asheville can you see Santa prepare for his Christmas deliveries rappelling down one of the world’s largest chimneys!
-Make your list and bring it to Santa and Mrs. Claus, enjoy live holiday music, hot cocoa, cookies and kids’ activities, meet Park animal educators, and more at Chimney Rock State Park.
+Make your list and bring it to Santa and Mrs. Claus.
+Enjoy live holiday music, hot cocoa, cookies and kids’ activities.
+Meet Park animal educators, and more at Chimney Rock State Park.

-Annual Gingerbread House Competition display at Grove Park (Nov 25 – Jan 4) – Guests not staying at the resort can view the gingerbread house display after 3:00 p.m. on Sundays or anytime Monday through Thursday, based on parking availability and excluding holidays.
+Annual Gingerbread House Competition display at Grove Park (Nov 25 – Jan 4) – Guests not staying at the resort can view the gingerbread house display after 3:00 p.m. on Sundays.
+Or anytime Monday through Thursday, based on parking availability and excluding holidays.

 Craggy Mountain Jingle Bell trolley ride – Be transported back in time to a 1940’s themed tradition Christmas depot.
 Train cars are decked out in lights bustling with elves, lively Christmas critters and classical Christmas music.
 The Jingle Bell trolley takes you down the mountain and up again along the historic Craggy Mountain Line Railroad.
-Afterwards, enjoy free refreshments such as cookies and hot cocoa and visit with Santa in his very own trolley.
+Enjoy free refreshments such as cookies and hot cocoa and visit with Santa in his very own trolley.
 Trolley rides offered on November 24th, December 1st, December 8th, December 13th, December 14th, December 15th, December 20th, December 21st, and December 22nd.